Clock-in & clock-out policy template

 Clock-out procedures

-Requirements for recording shift end times accurately.
+Requirements for recording a shift finish accurately.

 Location requirements

-Where clock-ins must occur (on-site, geofenced areas).
+Where clock-ins must occur, including geofenced areas.

-Breaks and meal periods
+Breaks & meal periods

-Recording requirements for break times.
+Recording requirements for paid and unpaid breaks.

 Missed entries